radumarg/lambdaQ/doc/development-plan.md

 - Angle data type = 2π * fraction as bit string, or perhaps 4π * fraction, similar to OpenQASM3 data type with the same name.
 - Call-by-value operational semantics.
 - The compiler outputs some form of IR code, in principle both OpenQASM3 and the LLVM QIR will be used.
-- An interpreter will probably be useful for development.
+- An interpreter + REPL will probably be useful for development.
 For this, the simulator created for the Uranium Platform [8] will be used to simulate circuits.
 - The language is built as an external DSL written in Haskell (Haskell is used as the host language).
 - Haskell and lambdaQ code will live side by side and be able to interop.
 LambdaQ should accommodate some classical data types and classical programming constructs.
 However, instead of replicating all features of Haskell, perhaps calling Haskell functions from lambdaQ should be supported instead.
 - Classical, non-linear fragments of lambdaQ code could in principle be cast to Haskell code or can be compiled directly into LLVM Haskell bindings.